 - Desk & chair

-- Cable television wiring (cable must be purchased through Rogers cable)
+- Cable television wiring (monthly service must be purchased through Rogers)

 Elmsley Hall Learn more »

-Special Characteristics: Affectionately nicknamed "the bunker" for its infamous 16 inch thick walls, Elmsley is a favourite for many students and known for its very close-knit freshmen floors.
+Elmsley is affectionately nicknamed "the bunker" for its infamous 16-inch thick walls and is a favourite for many students, known for its very close-knit freshmen floors

 Queen's Park Building: Teefy, Fisher & More Houses Learn more »

-More and Fisher Houses are known for their extremely close-knit communities and energetic participation in residence life, particularly in Dean's Cup sporting events.
+More and Fisher Houses are known for their extremely close-knit communities and energetic participation in residence life.
 Both Houses are also known for many long-standing traditions that are maintained every year.

-Teefy House is located at the south end of the building.
-Located on the top floor and consisting of only 9 rooms, Teefy offers a scholarly & tranquil environment.
+Teefy House is located at the south end of the building on the top floor and consists of only 9 rooms.
+Teefy offers a scholarly and tranquil environment.